oracle-livelabs/goldengate/ggma-standard-reporting/intro/intro.md

 ### About Oracle GoldenGate Standard Reporting

-Oracle GoldenGate is a change data capture software that provides real-time data integration and replication.
+Oracle GoldenGate Microservices Architecture provides a RESTful interface to install, deploy, configure, monitor, and manage change data with near real-time data integration and replication.

+You can use various alternatives to configure Oracle GoldenGate:

-The Admin Client command line utility available with Microservices Architecture can be used to run OBEY commands to set up various data replication scenarios.
+•	The Admin Client CLI using OBEY commands

-The cURL commands are also a way to set up data replication by calling Oracle GoldenGate REST APIs.
+•	The REST API cURL commands

 The following diagram shows a standard unidirectional replication in Oracle GoldenGate.
 In the standard Oracle GoldenGate configuration, an Extract sends captured data using the Distribution Service over TCP/IP to a trail on the target system, where it is received by the Receiver Service and stored until processed by the Replicat.